Email Marketing

 • Oversimplify it.
 Use ultrashort and concise sentences.
 If you give a promo code, make it easy to copy and don’t hide it under the fold.
 The same with a CTA button — it should be even more noticeable than usual because you can’t risk it being missed.

 • Add social proof.
 It will fuel your users’ FOMO because they will see all those happy customers who have already acted on your offer.
-Although last chance emails aren’t for lengthy testimonials, you can insert short emotional reviews or just show how many purchases have been made in the last 24 hours.
+Although last day promotion emails aren’t for lengthy testimonials, you can insert short emotional reviews or just show how many purchases have been made in the last 24 hours.

 • Put your subscribers in a buying mood.
 Tie your offer to the change of seasons, upcoming holidays, a big event, an emerging trend, or any other cultural or social occasion, and support that connection with images.
 You’ll create an emotional response and give your users another reason to consider purchasing from you.